 PTA 263.
-CLINICAL AFFILIATION I (0-15-3) PREREQUISITE: As required by program.
+CLINICAL AFFILIATION I (0-15-3) PREREQUISITE: PTA 210.

 This clinical class will provide clinical interaction in the health care environment.
 The course entails on-going communication between the clinical instructor, student, and course coordinator.
-Upon completion, the student should be able to safely and effectively apply procedures and techniques previously attained in the classroom
+Upon completion, the student should be able to safely and effectively apply procedures and techniques previously attained in the classroom.

 PTA 268.
-CLINICAL PRACTICUM (0-25-5) PREREQUISITES: Program admission and instructor permission.
+CLINICAL PRACTICUM (0-25-5) PREREQUISITES: PTA 263.